Remove PDF Password

 Libraries used

-Password verification and page parsing are handled by PDF.js (Mozilla, Apache 2.0).
-Writing the new, unencrypted PDF is handled by pdf-lib (MIT).
+Password verification and decryption are handled by qpdf (Apache 2.0), compiled to WebAssembly.
+Showing the result's page count is handled by pdf-lib (MIT).
 Both are 100% client-side.

 Why no brute-force support?